Al-Haqbani/z/README.md

 To query GrayHatWarfare buckets you must supply a valid `GRAYHAT_TOKEN` when prompted or as an environment variable.
 To scan private Gitea servers set `GITEA_URL` to the instance's API base URL and supply an access token when prompted.

+If your network requires a proxy, set the `EMPLOLEAKS_PROXY` environment variable to the proxy URL.
+All HTTP requests will then use this proxy, which can help avoid blocks and provide extra anonymity.

 ### Smart JS Scanner

 The third menu option lets you scan a website's JavaScript files.
 You can choose